MaistoV/UninaSoC/sw/SoC/README.md

 This repository contains the software infrastructure needed to build bare-metal applications for UninaSoC.
 **Note**: For Linux-based configurations, please refer to the appropriate documentation, as this tree does not apply.

-All example applications, as well as custom projects, are built upon the `examples/template` project.
+All example applications, as well as custom projects, are built upon the `projects/template` project.
+Projects rely on a common set of files in the `common` directory.

+* The `startup.s` that implements the very basic initialization operations
-Projects rely on a shared assembly file located in `startup` and a linker script in `linker`.
-The linker script is automatically generated during the configuration flow (see the root README).
+* The `UninaSoC.ld`, automatically generated during the configuration flow (see the root README).
+* The `Makefile`, that implements all basic targets for building, shared among bare-metal applications.

-It is expected that libraries and projects depend at least on these two files, along with a `main.c` file, which users can customize.
+It is expected that libraries and projects depend at least on the common files, along with a `main.c` file, which users can customize.

 ## Build examples